ly4k/Certipy/README.md

 ## 🔍 Features

-- 🔎 Discover Enterprise Certificate Authorities and Templates
+* 🔎 Discover Certificate Authorities and Templates
-- 🚩 Identify misconfigurations (e.g., ESC1–ESC16)
+* 🚩 Identify misconfigurations
-- 🔐 Request and forge certificates
+* 🔐 Request and forge certificates
-- 🎭 Perform authentication using certificates (PKINIT/Schannel)
+* 🎭 Perform authentication using certificates
-- 📡 Relay NTLM authentication to AD CS HTTP/RPC endpoints
+* 📡 Relay NTLM authentication to AD CS HTTP(S)/RPC endpoints
-- 🧪 Support for Shadow Credentials, Golden Certificates, and Certificate Mapping Attacks
+* 🗝️ Support for Shadow Credentials, Golden Certificates, and Certificate Mapping Attacks
+* 🧰 And much more!

 ---